youssefsaeed555/e-commerc/README.md

 # E-commerc
 This project is a web application that allows users to shop for products, leave product reviews, manage their addresses, create wishlists, and make online payments using Stripe.
-It has been built using MERN stack technologies and features advanced error handling, validation layers, and security measures to ensure a seamless user experience.
+It has been built using Node.js and features advanced error handling, validation layers, and security measures to ensure a seamless user experience.